 Wilma Waterlander

-Medior council
+Medior program council

-The Health Behaviors & Chronic Diseases research program has a medior council.
-The aim of the medior council is to create a group of peers amongst whom medior researchers can hold inter-vision, lectures, or organize workshops about issues particularly relevant to those in their mid-career.
+The Health Behaviors & Chronic Diseases research program has a medior program council.
+The aim of the medior program council is to create a group of peers amongst whom medior researchers can hold inter-vision, lectures, or organize workshops about issues particularly relevant to those in their mid-career.
 The typical medior researcher has obtained a PhD and is already working for some years as a post-doc or assistant professor.
 But anyone who considers him or herself to be a medior is welcome to join.

-Medior council members
+Medior program council members

 Coosje Dijkstra Wilma Waterlander